JoelChakraburtty/1-year-anniversary/README.md

 Created from scratch using semantic HTML 5, CSS 3, Bootstrap 5 + Bootstrap Icons minified CSS/JS libraries, and AOS (aniamte on scroll) JS external CSS/JS library.
+Visual assets created in Figma from scratch as well.
+Thank you for viewing my code! :)